'He was there at the beginning': Celebrities share their memories of Little Richard

 He said he is grateful for all he gave us.

-Writer and director Ava DuVernay said she used to serve Richard at a soul food restaurant in Los Angeles around 30 years ago.
+Writer and director Ava DuVernay said she used to serve Penniman at a soul food restaurant in Los Angeles around 30 years ago.

-Singer Cyndi Lauper shared a special memory of Richard on Twitter and called him one of the truly great Rock and Roll singers and pioneers.
+Singer Cyndi Lauper shared a special memory of Penniman on Twitter and called him one of the truly great Rock and Roll singers and pioneers.

 “His sound never dated and had an energy rarely equaled,” Wright said.